rajat965ng/techdown2k19/elasticsearch/README.md

 - Allow you to store, search and analyze data.
 - It is an indexation of data on top of Apache Lucene, provide full-text search engine written in Java.

+## Which side of CAP theorem ?
+### Write Operations
+- At the time of sufficiently bad network partition, ElasticSearch's compare and set operation will take over consistency over availability.
+- Try to preserve the logic that acknowledged writes should not fail, but unacknowledged writes may fail.
+### Read Operations
+- Read operations offer stronger availability than consistency.
+- A search may sometime return older results than failing.

 ## Scaling
 - Vertical: By increasing the resources of node. eg RAM, Disk space etc.
 - Horizontal: Adding the node on the fly will increase High Availability and Resiliency.